NCAR/bufr_configdecode_ADPsfc/README.md

 1. Preparing the decoder software:

     To compile the BUFR libraries and extraction code, go to the `/install` directory and run the `install.sh` script to complete the compilations.
+You will need to edit `LIB` in `install.sh` to point to the correct location of the BUFRLIB library on your computer or system prior to running the script.

     Note: `install.sh` uses `gfortran` to compile and link the source code.
 This is tested and works for Linux platforms, but may require adjustments for